reiver/blockchain-reading-list/README.md

 (Although this time around, cryptography and various concepts of "money" seems to have prominence.)

-Regardless, this document focuses on a more traditional definite of _"blockchain"_.
+Regardless, this document focuses on a more traditional definition of _"blockchain"_.

 But also includes some topics that the author of this document feels that, while not strictly about blockchains, will help provide readers with a deep(er) technical background that can be useful when working with or creating blockchain based technologies.